W: History

-Pronunciation and use
+Use in writing systems

 English

 English uses w to represent /w/.
-There are also a number of words beginning with a written w that is silent in most dialects before a (pronounced) r, remaining from usage in Old English in which the w was pronounced: wreak, wrap, wreck, wrench, wroth, wrinkle, etc. Certain dialects of Scottish English still distinguish this digraph. w represents a vowel sound, /oʊ/, in the word pwn, and in the Welsh loanwords cwm and crwth it retains the Welsh pronunciation, /ʊ/. w is also used in digraphs: aw /ɔː/, ew /(j)uː/, ow /aʊ, oʊ/, wherein it is usually an orthographic allograph of u in final positions.
+There are also a number of words beginning with a written w that is silent in most dialects before a (pronounced) r, remaining from usage in Old English in which the w was pronounced: wreak, wrap, wreck, wrench, wroth, wrinkle, etc. Certain dialects of Scottish English still distinguish this digraph. w represents a vowel sound, /oʊ/, in the word pwn, and in the Welsh loanwords cwm and crwth, it retains the Welsh pronunciation, /ʊ/. w is also used in digraphs: aw /ɔː/, ew /(j)uː/, ow /aʊ, oʊ/, wherein it is usually an orthographic allograph of u in final positions.
 It is the fifteenth most frequently used letter in the English language, with a frequency of about 2.56% in words.

 Other languages

 In Europe languages with w in native words are in a central-western European zone between Cornwall and Poland: English, German, Low German, Dutch, Frisian, Welsh, Cornish, Breton, Walloon, Polish, Kashubian, Sorbian, Wymysorys, Resian and Scandinavian dialects.
 German, Polish, Wymysorys and Kashubian use it for the voiced labiodental fricative /v/ (with Polish, related Kashubian and Wymysorys using Ł for /w/, except in conservative and some eastern Polish speech, where Ł still represents the dark L sound.), and Dutch uses it for /ʋ/.
 Unlike its use in other languages, the letter is used in Welsh and Cornish to represent the vowel /u/ as well as the related approximant consonant /w/.

 The following languages historically used w for /v/ in native words, but later replaced it by v: Swedish, Finnish, Czech, Slovak, Latvian, Lithuanian, Estonian, Ukrainian Łatynka and Belarusian Łacinka.
 It is also used in modern systems of Romanization of Belarusian for the letter ў, for example in the BGN/PCGN system, in contrast to the letter ŭ, which is used in the Instruction on transliteration of Belarusian geographical names with letters of Latin script.

 In Swedish and Finnish, traces of this old usage may still be found in proper names.
 In Hungarian remains in some aristocratic surnames, e.g. Wesselényi.

 Modern German dialects generally have only [v] or [ʋ] for West Germanic /w/, but [w] or [β̞] is still heard allophonically for w, especially in the clusters schw, zw, and qu.
 Some Bavarian dialects preserve a "light" initial [w], such as in wuoz (Standard German weiß [vaɪs] '[I] know').
 The Classical Latin [β] is heard in the Southern German greeting Servus ('hello' or 'goodbye').

 In Dutch, w became a labiodental approximant /ʋ/ (with the exception of words with -eeuw, which have /eːβ/, or other diphthongs containing -uw).
 In many Dutch-speaking areas, such as Flanders and Suriname, the /β/ pronunciation (or in some areas a /ɥ/ pronunciation, e.g. Belgian-Dutch water /'ɥaːtər/ "water", wit /ɥɪt/ "white", eeuw /eːɥ/ "century", etc.) is used at all times.